BigPolarBear1/factorization_v3/README.md

 Update: Bah, wasting time messing with numpy.
 If I convert lists to numpy arrays, I actually get a slow down.
 I'm trying to figure out why.
 I should probably follow this to the letter: https://cython-docs2.readthedocs.io/en/latest/src/tutorial/numpy.html
 And if that doesn't work I'll swap everything to the python arrays module.
 I should also probably manually add a bunch of overflow check and whatnot... because working with very large numbers, if anywhere in the code some hidden type conversions happen that shouldn't happen.. we get screwed over.
 Ergh.
 I hope I resolve this shit today.

+Update: Blah, after wasting an entire day, I get it now.
+Got to check the generated C code and make sure there arn't type conversion all over the place in our inner loops.